spatialos/gdk-for-unity/docs/content/build.md

 #### TIP: Speed up development iteration with worker quick-run
  When you are developing with the GDK, you don't need to build out workers all the time, you can use quick-run to run multiple workers in your Unity Editor using Ctrl+L (Windows) or Cmd+L (Mac).

- This tutorial takes you through the steps to start up a cloud deployment.
-When you are developing with the GDK, you don’t need to always use a cloud deployment; you can use a local deployment instead.
+When you are developing with the GDK, you use a local deployment rather than a cloud deployment.
 In a local deployment, you can either build your workers to run locally or use quick-run.
-With quick-run you can run multiple workers in your Unity Editor, to speed up development iteration.
+With quick-run you can run multiple workers in your Unity Editor, so you don't have to keep building out workers during development iteration.

  To use quick-run: